HL7/fhirpath.js/README.md

 needs to be loaded as such.
 For an example, see the browser-build/test/protractor/index.html file, which sets the page to be UTF-8.

+For FHIR-specific features (e.g. handling of choice type fields), you will also want to include the a second file with the desired FHIR version model data, e.g. fhirpath.r4.min.js for pulling in the R4 model.
+(At the moment, those files are small, but it would not be surprising if they grew as more support for FHIR type handling is added, so they are kept seperate from the main FHIRPath file.)

 ## Usage
 ```
 // Evaluating FHIRPath